 - Bridges are initially less expensive, but may require unnecessary treatment on adjacent teeth.
-Implants are more expensive, but do not cause problems with other teeth and last a lifetime.
+Implants are more expensive but do not affect other teeth and last a lifetime.

 - Cost is an important factor in the final decision.
 The cost of either option will depend on the location, number of units, and additional procedures required.